 We currently contract with our former advisor for certain investor relations and transfer agent services.
-We intend to terminate the agreement within six months after the completion of this offering, at which time we expect Boston Financial Data Services will serve as our transfer agent.
+Upon the completion of this offering, Boston Financial Data Services will serve as our transfer agent, and we intend to terminate the agreement with our former advisor within six months after the completion of this offering.